aditya-1310/Portfolio_aditya/portfolio-main/README.md

 # 🚀 Aditya Bhadade - Portfolio

 Welcome to my personal portfolio website!
-This project showcases my skills, projects, and experience as a **Full Stack Developer**.
+This project showcases my skills, projects, and experience as a Full Stack Developer.
 Built with modern technologies, it reflects my expertise in frontend and backend development.

 ## 🌐 Live Preview